astronomer/docs/archived_software_docs/version-0.28/environment-variables.md

 For information on how Airflow Connections and Variables are encrypted on Astronomer, refer to [this forum post](https://forum.astronomer.io/t/how-are-connections-variables-and-env-vars-encrypted-on-astronomer/173).

-## Adding Airflow Connections and Variables via Environment Variables
+## Adding Apache Airflow® Connections and Variables via Environment Variables

 For users who regularly leverage Airflow Connections and Variables, we'd recommend storing and fetching them via Environment Variables.